source-code-template/go-sql-hexagonal-architecture-sample/README.md

 ```
 We must solve 2 problems:
 1. At http handler layer, we must convert the user struct to map, with json format, and make sure the nested data types are passed correctly.
-2. At repository layer, from json format, we must convert the json format to database format (in this case, we must convert to bson of Mongo)
+2. At repository layer, from json format, we must convert the json format to database column name

 #### Solutions for patch
 At http handler layer, we use [core-go/service](https://github.com/core-go/service), to convert the user struct to map, to make sure we just update the fields we need to update